memor24/terraform-onpremise/01_Docker/README.md

   host = "unix:///var/run/docker.sock"   #docker daemon for local access by terraform }
 ```
+PS: Please see the note section below for remote provisioning by Terraform.

 Create all of the resources with Terraform:
 For preparation: